LR-UXD/genedesign/packages/web-vue/components/tooltip/README.en-US.md

   type: Component
   category: Data Display
 title: Tooltip
-description: A tooltip that popup when the mouse hovers, focus, or click on a component.
+description: A tooltip that popup when the mouse hovers, keyboard focus, or click on a component.
+Supports keyboard navigation for improved accessibility.
 ```

 *Auto translate by google.*